• Skip to main content

 • Lemon: A squeeze of fresh lemon juice over the fritters and mixed into the yogurt sauce.

-How to Make Santorini Tomato Fritters
+How to Make Greek Tomato Fritters

 1. To a large bowl, add chopped tomatoes, herbs, red onion, feta cheese, flour, baking powder and salt and pepper.